1 | Is the Home Warranty transferable to another owner and what is the transfer process?

 3 | In the event of a dispute with my Builder will the Program hire another contractor to look after the issues with my home?

 No, not normally, and in all circumstances your Builder would have the ability to resolve the issue first; The Program would only consider hiring another contractor in extreme circumstance but not before having gone through the “Conciliation” process.

 Conciliation is a process where the Program contracts an independent 3rd party professional skilled in new home construction, building code interpretation, building science, specific building disciplines and mediation to investigate the dispute and provide a binding decision, which includes a description of the corrective action.
 The conciliator’s decision is final and deemed to be binding upon the Builder and the Homeowner.

-There is no Builder’s warranty on appliances, but the appliance manufacturer will provide a warranty, also refer to sentence (k) of sub-section 7.2 “exclusions” on the backside of your “Limited Home Warranty Certificate” or “Limited Home Renovation Warranty Certificate”.
+There is no Builder’s warranty on appliances, but the appliance manufacturer will provide a warranty, also refer “Exclusions” on the backside of your “Limited Home Warranty Certificate” or “Limited Home Renovation Warranty Certificate”.

 6 | Is water penetration into the basement covered under the warranty?